kapresoft/kapresoft.github.io/_posts/software/2024-01-04-spring-intro-to-session-scope.md

 Your web application allows users to customize their experience, such as choosing a preferred language, theme, or dashboard layout.
 Users expect these preferences to persist while they navigate through the application.

 #### Solution with @Session Scope:
 By utilizing _@Session_ scoped beans, you can store and manage user preferences on a per-session basis.
 This ensures that the chosen preferences remain in effect throughout the user's session, delivering a tailored and consistent user experience.
-Whether it's the language they prefer or the visual theme they select, _@Session_ scope ensures that these preferences are retained and applied as long as the user interacts with the application.
+Whether it's the language they prefer or the visual theme they select, _@SessionScope_ ensures that these preferences are retained and applied as long as the user interacts with the application.

 ### Benefits of @Session Scope in These Situations

-1. **Consistency**: _@Session_ scope guarantees the consistency of data throughout a user's session, enhancing user experience and reducing frustration caused by data loss.
+1. **Consistency**: _@SessionScope_ guarantees the consistency of data throughout a user's session, enhancing user experience and reducing frustration caused by data loss.

 2. **Personalization**: It allows for personalized interactions by storing user-specific information, making users feel more engaged and valued.

-3. **Efficiency**: In scenarios like shopping carts, _@Session_ scope eliminates the need to repeatedly retrieve or update user-specific data from external sources, improving application efficiency.
+3. **Efficiency**: In scenarios like shopping carts, _@SessionScope_ eliminates the need to repeatedly retrieve or update user-specific data from external sources, improving application efficiency.

 4. **Simplified Coding**: Developers can access session-scoped beans with ease, simplifying the coding process for handling session-related data.

-By leveraging _@Session_ scope in these and similar scenarios, you can create web applications that offer seamless, personalized experiences for users, ultimately contributing to higher user satisfaction and engagement.
-In the next sections, we will delve into the advantages of using _@Session_ scope, potential pitfalls, and best practices for effective implementation.
+By leveraging _@SessionScope_ in these and similar scenarios, you can create web applications that offer seamless, personalized experiences for users, ultimately contributing to higher user satisfaction and engagement.
+In the next sections, we will delve into the advantages of using _@SessionScope_, potential pitfalls, and best practices for effective implementation.

 ## Advantages of @Session Scope

-Utilizing _@Session_ scope in Spring offers several distinct advantages for web application development.
-In this section, we will highlight the benefits of using _@Session_ scope, focusing on improved data persistence, reduced overhead, and its role in managing user-specific data.
+Utilizing _@SessionScope_ in Spring offers several distinct advantages for web application development.
+In this section, we will highlight the benefits of using _@SessionScope_, focusing on improved data persistence, reduced overhead, and its role in managing user-specific data.

 ### Improved Data Persistence

-1. **Session-wide Data Persistence**: _@Session_ scope ensures that data remains available throughout a user's session.
+1. **Session-wide Data Persistence**: _@SessionScope_ ensures that data remains available throughout a user's session.
 This eliminates the need to repeatedly retrieve or store user-specific information from external sources, such as databases or cookies.
 Consequently, it leads to faster and more responsive user experiences.

-2. **Seamless Shopping Carts**: In scenarios like shopping carts, where users interact with the application over multiple pages, _@Session_ scope guarantees that the cart's contents persist.
+2. **Seamless Shopping Carts**: In scenarios like shopping carts, where users interact with the application over multiple pages, _@SessionScope_ guarantees that the cart's contents persist.
 Users can add, remove, or review items in their cart without losing progress, enhancing the shopping experience.

 ### Reduced Overhead